+BLESSING OF THE CHILDREN

+WELCOME AND ANNOUNCEMENTS

-Please see our complete announcements and the Weekly Window at the back of this bulletin.
+Please see our complete announcements and the Weekly Window at the end of this bulletin.

 THE HOLY COMMUNION Please be seated

 OFFERTORY SENTENCE

 Walk in love, as Christ loved us and gave himself for us, an offering and sacrifice to God.

+OFFERING

+Online Giving is available.